XylonFu/MIND/README.md

 # MIND Synthetic Data Generator

 This repository contains an implementation of the synthetic data generation process described in the paper [MIND: Math Informed Synthetic Dialogues for Pretraining LLMs](https://arxiv.org/pdf/2410.12881).
-The code focuses on generating high-quality math-informed synthetic dialogues using large language models, aligning with the principles and methodology highlighted in the paper.
+The code focuses on generating high-quality math-informed synthetic dialogues for continued pretraining LLMs, aligning with the principles and methodology highlighted in the paper.

 ## Features